What is ISO?

 Many professionals shoot Auto ISO.
 I regularly shoot Auto ISO for sports when people are transitioning between very light and dark areas.

-The key to learning ISO isn’t about transitioning to manual ISO permanently – rather, it’s about understanding enough about ISO to know when you should use manual.
+The key to learning ISO isn’t about transitioning to manual ISO permanently – rather, it’s about understanding enough about the various ISO settings to know when you should use manual.

 When you work in situations where light is constantly changing, Auto ISO is often the best solution.